mlund/faunus/docs/_docs/install.md

 If `ENABLE_TBB=on`, TBB may be used for threaded simulations which may or may not be advantageous, depending on the system.
-By default, an unspecified and possibly dated version of TBB will be downloaded and build.
+By default, an unspecified and possibly outdated version of TBB will be downloaded and build.
 Alternatively you can use an existing installation _via_ `TBB_DIR`:

 ~~~ bash